Every web page needs a title and having a good and unique one is a crucial part of any online Technical Search Engine Optimisation (SEO) strategy.

 It is imperative for the contents of the title tag to be very pertinent to the content of the page.
 There’s absolutely no point trying to suck people into reading your site with a provocative title like “Free flights to Paris”.
 If, in the unlikely event that the page ranked in Google, people would click the title expecting information on how to score a free flight to Paris.
 If in fact your page has nothing to do with that and you actually sell vacuum cleaners, the user is going to leave your page quick smart.

 When a user leaves your page quickly without clicking through to any other content is known as bouncing.
-Having a lot of users bounce leads to what is known as a high bounce rate.
-Having a high bounce rate will lead Google to rank you lower in their rankings.
+Having a lot of users bounce leads to a high bounce rate.
+Having a high bounce rate doesn’t necessarily impact SEO, although it can lead to a poor user experience, leading to lower return traffic.

 Having a bland or non-descript title tag will lower your Click Through Rate (CTR).
-A lower CTR will also affect your Google rankings.
+A lower CTR can negatively impact your Google rankings.

 Every page on your website should have its own unique title, and ideally be between 50 & 70 characters long (although it can technically be as long as you like).